 The monitoring is always only valid for one of the digital interfaces, the one being used for remote control.
 It thus means that the monitoring can become temporarily inactive when the device leaves remote control.
 It's furthermore based on a user-definable timeout which would run out if not at least one message is sent to the device within the given time frame.
 After every message, the timeout would start again and reset with the next message coming.
 In case it runs out, following reaction of the device is defined:

-- Exit remote control - In case the DC output is switched on, either switch the DC output off or leave it on, as defined by the parameter DC terminal -> State after remote (see 3.5.3.1)
+- Exit remote control - In case the DC output is switched on, it either switches it off or leaves it on, as defined by the parameter DC terminal -> State after remote (see 3.5.3.1)

 Notes for the operation: